omayma-alsaei/gel-pcg/README.md

     run the script as follows: `sh SV_filter.sh SVfile_paths.list`

-- Filter the generated files for ROIs using `SV_analysis.r`
+- Filter the generated files for ROIs using `SV_analysis.R`